-- Select the workspace by clicking in a blank area of the dashboard, selecting Workspace in the toolkit menu, or pressing w on the keyboard. - Under Layout View, choose Phone.
+- In edit mode, select the workspace by clicking in a blank area of the dashboard, selecting Workspace in the toolkit menu, or pressing w on the keyboard. - Under Layout View, choose Phone.
 This will open the Phone Layout section where you can choose settings.